glihm/kipt/book/src/functions/declare.md

 {
   -- The tx watch interval in milliseconds (or nil to not wait the tx receipt). watch_interval = number,
-  -- The path to locate contract artifacts. artifacts_path = string,
+  -- The path to locate contract artifacts.
+For now, this path is relative -- to where you execute `kipt`.
+Be aware of that. artifacts_path = string,
   -- Any other keys in the table are ignored.
 }